dgraph-io/dgraph-docs/content/enterprise-features/learner-nodes.md

 A Learner node is an enterprise-only feature that allows a user to spin-up a read-only replica instance across the world without paying a latency cost.
 When enabled, a Dgraph cluster using learner nodes can serve best-effort queries faster.

 A "learner node" can still accept write operations.
-The node forwards them over to the group leader and does the writing just like a typical Alpha node.
+The node forwards them over to the Alpha group leader and does the writing just like a typical Alpha node.
 It will just be slower, depending on the latency between the Alpha node and the learner node.

 {{% notice "note" %}}
 A learner node instance can forward `/admin` operations and perform both read and write operations,